 After receiving his military draft notice in March 1943, Robinson reported to Fort Riley, Kansas for basic training.
 After racism initially barred him and other Black recruits from Officer Candidate School—despite their clear eligibility—they were eventually accepted.
 But his time in the mostly segregated U.S. Army would prove deeply frustrating.
 It ended not long after an incident near Fort Hood, Texas where, 11 years before Rosa Parks' historic defiance, Robinson raised a ruckus by refusing to move to the back of a bus.
 Handcuffed, shackled and put under house arrest, he was ultimately court-martialed for disrespecting and disobeying a superior officer.
 Acquitted of all charges, he received an honorable discharge in 1944, having reached the rank of second lieutenant.

-After a standout season with the Negro League’s Kansas City Monarchs, batting .345, Robinson was approached a scout for the Brooklyn Dodgers.
+After a standout season with the Negro League’s Kansas City Monarchs, batting .345, Robinson was approached by a scout for the Brooklyn Dodgers.
 He said the team’s president, Branch Rickey, wanted to talk to Jack about coming to play for the “Brooklyn Brown Dodgers,” an all-Black team he was starting.
 But that turned out to be a ruse.

-Rickey, who was morally opposed to Jim Crow segregation (and had a portrait of Abraham Lincoln hanging in his office), was determined integrate pro baseball, which had not fielded a Black player since the late 19th century.
-To that end, he had been scouting Negro League teams for someone with not only the athletic prowess, but with the fortitude and and self-discipline to “turn the other cheek” when faced with the inevitable onslaught of racist taunts and threats.
+Rickey, who was morally opposed to Jim Crow segregation (and had a portrait of Abraham Lincoln hanging in his office), was determined to integrate pro baseball, which had not fielded a Black player since the late 19th century.
+To that end, he had been scouting Negro League teams for someone with not only the athletic prowess, but with the fortitude and self-discipline to “turn the other cheek” when faced with the inevitable onslaught of racist taunts and threats.

 In their first meeting, Rickey role-played the kind of insults, humiliations and vitriol Robinson would experience.
 He mimicked hotel clerks and waitresses who would refuse to serve him and channeled opponents who would bean him or spike him.
 Robinson, who had faced a lifetime of racism with a combination of defiance, pride and seething stoicism, promised Rickey he would keep his composure.
 On October 23, 1945, he signed an agreement that would change the course of baseball—and the course of the American civil rights movement.
 He would start by playing on the Montreal Royals, the Dodgers’ International League farm team.